Information on Dog Day Care Insurance

 Dog day care insurance is a type of pet business insurance that can also be known as “kennel and cattery insurance” “dog boarding insurance” and “pet boarding insurance”.
 The insurance policies you choose will be dependent on the size, history and how you run your business.
 It’s important to inform yourself about the different types of options that are available so you can properly be covered in case of emergencies.

 Getting Insurance for your dog day care business can be complicated.
-Here at Choice Plus we have experienced agents that can guide and answer any question you may have.
+Here at Choice Plus Insurance, we have experienced agents that can guide and answer any question you may have.
 We have worked with dog day cares all across the nation and found some businesses are sometimes underinsured or overcharged on their policies.
-We commit to getting our dog day care clients the right choice in coverage to ensure the protection of your business, your clients and your staff.
+We commit to getting our dog day care clients the right choice in coverage to ensure the protection of your business, your clients, and your staff.

 My goal is to explain the type of insurance coverage that all dog daycare businesses should have.
 Insurance policies, agents and companies are not equal.
 I’m going to educate you on the proper insurance protection and endorsements that should be on your insurance policies for the greatest protection.